HelpSeeker/CoubDownloader/README.md

 - [x] Add AAC mobile audio as another possible audio version (ranked between low and high quality MP3 audio)
 - [x] Add options to prefer AAC or only download AAC audio
 - [x] Add shared option (video+audio already combined)
+- [x] Download coubs from the hot section

 ~~I also need to find out if they already overhauled all videos.
 Otherwise I need to keep the old approach for compatibility, until they're finished.~~